pedroalvesbatista/singularity-admindocs/configfiles.rst

 .. code-block:: none

-  $ sudo singularity instance start --apply-cgroups path/to/cgroups.toml my_container.sif instance1
+  $ sudo apptainer instance start --apply-cgroups path/to/cgroups.toml my_container.sif instance1

 After that, you can verify that the container is only using 500MB of memory.
 (This example assumes that ``instance1`` is the only running instance.)

 .. code-block:: none

-  $ cat /sys/fs/cgroup/memory/singularity/*/memory.limit_in_bytes
+  $ cat /sys/fs/cgroup/memory/apptainer/*/memory.limit_in_bytes
     524288000

 Do not forget to stop your instances after configuring the options.